marcopennekamp/lore/specification/types.md

 In Lore, the **type system** is central not only to safety and correctness of programs, but also their execution at run-time through multiple dispatch.
 Hence, this is the first topic we will cover in this specification.
 The content in this document certainly doesn't contain everything we could cover about the type system, but it's enough from the perspective of a language user.

 Lore has various **type constructors** with which complex types can be built, as well as **named types** and **declared types**.
-Named types refer to any type that can be referenced via a name, such as a type variable or trait, while declared types refer to those types that are specifically declared by the programmer—traits and structs.
+Named types refer to any type that can be referenced via a name, such as a type variable or trait, while declared types refer to user-defined data types: traits and structs.